OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 We have retrieved the width and height from the Viewport to set the aspect ratio.
 As we mentioned, the default is already set to use the full screen's dimensions.

 Compile and run your application.
-You should still only see a black screen with the overlays, just make sure it runs.
+You should still only see a black screen, just make sure it runs.

 # Building the Scene {#bt2BuildingtheScene}
 Before we get to shadows and lighting, let's add some elements to our scene.
 Let's put a ninja right in the middle of things.
 Add the following code right after we set the ambient light: